 Seven et al. (2017) evaluated the efficacy of prolotherapy in treating chronic refractory RC lesions through a randomized prospective comparative trial.
-Individuals with chronic RC lesions and symptoms that persisted for > 6 months were divided into 2 groups: the control group (n = 60), treated with exercise 3 times weekly for 12 weeks; and the prolotherapy group (n = 60), receiving 2 to 6 ultrasound-guided prolotherapy injection sessions in addition to the 3 times weekly home exercise program.
+Individuals with chronic RC lesions and symptoms that persisted for > six months were divided into two groups: the control group (n = 60), treated with exercise three times weekly for 12 weeks; and the prolotherapy group (n = 60), receiving two to six ultrasound-guided prolotherapy injection sessions in addition to the three times weekly home exercise program.
 A total of 101 patients out of 120 were included in the results.
 Clinical assessment of shoulder function was performed using a VAS for pain, Shoulder Pain and Disability Index (SPADI), Western Ontario Rotator Cuff (WORC) Index, patient satisfaction, and shoulder range of motion (ROM).
-Participants were examined at baseline, weeks 3, 6, and 12, and last follow-up (minimum of one year).
+Participants were examined at baseline, weeks three, six, and 12, and last follow-up (minimum of one year).
 At one year, 92.9% versus 56.8% of participants reported excellent or good outcomes overall in the prolotherapy and control groups, respectively.
 No AEs were reported.
 Limitations of this study included but were not limited to small sample size and lack of a placebo control.
-The investigators concluded that prolotherapy is an easily applicable and satisfying auxiliary method in the treatment of partial RC lesions, reducing pain and improving both shoulder function and patient satisfaction.
+The investigators concluded that prolotherapy is an easily applicable and satisfying auxiliary method in the treatment of partial RC lesions, reducing pain, and improving both shoulder function and patient satisfaction.
 Larger studies with longer follow-up times are needed.

 Bertrand and colleagues (2016) compared the effect of dextrose prolotherapy on pain levels and degenerative changes in painful RC tendinopathy.
-In this blinded RCT, 72 participants who received 3 monthly injections of 0.1% lidocaine with dextrose prolotherapy [entheses dextrose (Enth-Dex group)] or one of two control injections [entheses saline injection without dextrose (Enth-Saline group) or superficial saline injection (Superfic-Saline group)] were included in the 9-month follow-up data.
+In this blinded RCT, 72 participants who received three monthly injections of 0.1% lidocaine with dextrose prolotherapy [entheses dextrose (Enth-Dex group)] or one of two control injections [entheses saline injection without dextrose (Enth-Saline group) or superficial saline injection (Superfic-Saline group)] were included in the nine-month follow-up data.
 All participants received concurrent physical therapy.
 The primary outcome measure was achieving an improvement in maximal current shoulder pain \geq 2.8 (twice the minimal clinically important difference for VAS pain score).
-At 9 months, the Enth-Dex group maintained a 2.9-point improvement in pain in comparison with 1.8 and 1.3 for the Enth-Saline and Superfic-Saline groups, respectively.
-The use of prolotherapy in the Enth-Dex group reported a significant improvement compared to the Superfic-Saline group [16 (59%) vs. 7 (27%)]; however, the difference between the Enth-Dex group and the Enth-Saline group did not reach clinical significance.
+At nine months, the Enth-Dex group maintained a 2.9-point improvement in pain in comparison with 1.8 and 1.3 for the Enth-Saline and Superfic-Saline groups, respectively.
+The use of prolotherapy in the Enth-Dex group reported a significant improvement compared to the Superfic-Saline group [16 (59%) vs. seven (27%)]; however, the difference between the Enth-Dex group and the Enth-Saline group did not reach clinical significance.
 The authors concluded that prolotherapy may provide an effective and welcome addition to the management of patients with painful RC tendinopathy.
-Additional, larger clinical trials with more complete functional assessment tools are required to determine the clinical utility of this technology.